 Operational risk relates to the risk of potential loss from a breakdown in internal processes, systems, deficiencies in people and management or operational failure arising from external events.
-The Group and the Company mitigates operational risk by establishing appropriate policies, internal control and procedures and contingency planning.
+The Company mitigates operational risk by establishing appropriate policies, internal control and procedures and contingency planning.